How to Protect Your Business from Hackers

-CEOs or HR managers should ensure that all of their staff follow decent security procedures, both in and out of the workplace.
-Any laptop, phone, or other devices that an employee uses for work is a potential weak point that a hacker may exploit.
+CEOs or HR managers should ensure that all their staff follows decent security procedures, both in and out of the workplace.
+Any laptop, phone, or other devices an employee uses for work is a potential weak point a hacker may exploit.

 Tell your employees to read our guide on security mistakes hackers look out for.
 Ensure they actively avoid these sorts of mistakes.

 We recommend that your business schedules a security month every year where you talk about different security aspects of your business.
-Education is one of the most important things when it comes to boosting your company’s security culture.
+Education is one of the most important things in boosting your company’s security culture.

 Important Elements of Protecting Your Small Business

-There are several important tools you can use to ensure that your small business stays safe from hackers.
+You can use several important tools to ensure that your small business stays safe from hackers.
 You should ensure that you’re using these tools at all times.

 2FA, or 2-factor authentication, is a system that requires users to confirm their identity before logging in.
-It’s the most simple and powerful tool that we have against hackers and scammers.
+It’s the most simple and powerful tool against hackers and scammers.

-You need to make sure that every account related to your business uses 2FA.
+You need to ensure that every account related to your business uses 2FA.
 While you can’t force workers to enable 2FA on their personal accounts, you should encourage this behavior.
-Not only will this make employees more likely to adhere to good security practices, but it prevents their devices from becoming infected and potentially compromising your own security.
+This will make employees more likely to adhere to good security practices and prevent their devices from becoming infected, potentially compromising their security.

 System Protection Software

-Antivirus software should be installed on any machines being used to access work resources from home.
+Antivirus software should be installed on machines to access work resources from home.
 You should have antivirus scans automatically scheduled to take place each week.